Nathupur

-The village is mostly dominated by Lohmods (One Of The Clans Of Gurjars) Followed By Yadav community.

 Nathupur Pin Code is 122002 and Post office name is unknown.
 Other villages in (122002) are Chakkarpur and Sikanderpur.
 DLF Cyber City is built on the land acquired from Nathupur Village.

+Nathupur village located just behind the DLF Cyberycity.

 The village has a population of about 5,450 living in around 1,356 households.

 There is a Rapid Metro station in Nathupur.

+Prachin Sheetla Mata (Shed Mata) Mandir is also located in the hills of Nathupur Village nearby Bio Diversity Park.